• Skip to primary navigation

 Where: Kawazu, Izu Peninsula

-In a small town on the Izu Peninsula are a number of short paths that lead to seven sacred waterfalls.
+In a small town on the Izu Peninsula are some short paths that lead to seven sacred waterfalls.
 These waterfalls are known as Kawazu Nanadaru.
 All of the waterfalls range in size, the tallest being 30 meters and the smallest a mere 2 meters.
 Along the path, you’ll also see a few symbolic statues that depict the heroine in the short story Izu no Odoriko.

 20. Attend An Outdoor Fireworks Festival